 Because sometimes I do care.
 I work in academia, an environment where faith in Jesus is not the norm.
 I live in regular society, a society where following God seems antiquated or closed-minded.
 I blog for readers, some of whom might not agree.

 Even though I should have immediately left the sanctuary to pick up my girls in their Sunday school classrooms once the service ended, I instead went to the front for prayer.
 My request was simple: "I don't want to care."

 So there I stood, tears on my face, wiping my nose with my daughter's jacket that was draped over my arm, knowing that I looked disheveled and mismatched.
 Exactly as God wants me to be -- honest, without pretense.

 It won't always be popular.
-It might not be applauded or even understood.
+It won't always be applauded.
+It won't always be understood.
 But I'm like that man.
-My life has been marked by God, and I am so grateful
+My life has been marked by God, and I am so grateful.

 How could I ever forget it?
 How could I not want everyone to know Jesus?